 Final Note on Strawberry Growing in Hot Weather

 Lastly, when attempting to grow strawberries where temperatures climb, you can try growing the berries in a container.
-Be sure to select a container that is deep enough for the roots (12-15 inches), water regularly, and feed each week with a high potassium, low nitrogen fertilizer once they begin to flower.
+Be sure to select a container that is deep enough for the roots (12-15 inches or 30.5-38 cm.), water regularly, and feed each week with high potassium, low nitrogen fertilizer once they begin to flower.

 Planting in containers allows control over sun exposure and temperature, allowing you to freely move the plants to more sheltered locations.